Diffusion Stabilizer Policy for Automated Surgical Robot Manipulations: Experiments

 \subsection{Ablation Study and Analysis}

 In this section, we design experiments to answer the following questions: 1) Does our method successfully filter the perturbed data?
-2) Is our method applicable to other perturbation settings?
-3) Is our method sensitive to the choice of filtering threshold?
-In the following expeirments, if not specified, the training set contains 25 clean demonstrations and 25 perturbed demonstrations.
+2) Does our method work with different numbers of clean and perturbed data?
+3) What are the results of using different thresholds for filtering?

 \paragraph{Does our method successfully filter the perturbed data?} We answer the first question by calculating 1) \textbf{the recall:} the percentage of perturbed samples which are correctly filtered by our diffusion stabilizer policy; 2) \textbf{the accuracy:} the percentage of samples which are correctly classified by our diffusion stabilizer policy along the training in the second stage.
 The experiments are conducted on a subset of tasks, including 3 representative tasks: NeedlePick, GauzeRetrieve, and BiPegTransfer.
 As shown in \Cref{fig:ablation1}, both the recall and accuracy keep increasing along the training and the diffusion stabilizer policy can achieve a high accuracy at the end of training.
-The results demonstrate the effectiveness of our method in detecting perturbed data and highlight the advantages of using an online mode over an offline mode.
+Furthermore, two variations of the filtering methods under our framework, marked as "online" and "offline", are also tested.
+In the "offline" mode, the entire perturbed dataset is evaluated and filtered a single time using the frozen model weights obtained at the end of the first stage.
+Conversely, the "online" mode continuously evaluates and filters the mixed batch during the second training stage using the actively updating model weights.
+This allows dynamically adjusting its filtering criteria as the approximation of the data distribution improves, leading a better classification of borderline samples.
+The results are shown in \Cref{Tab:offline_and_online}, demonstrating the effectiveness of our method in detecting perturbed data and highlighting the advantages of using an online mode over an offline mode.

-\paragraph{Is our method applicable to other perturbation settings?} To answer this question, additional experiments are conducted to test the performance of our method with varying variance of the noise and varying numbers of perturbed actions. \Cref{fig:ablation2} shows the aggregated performance in 6 PSM and Bi-PSM environments comparing different perturbation setting.
-The results further indicate the degradation in performance caused by naively using perturbed data in the training, especially when the perturbation is enhanced.
-And the results also demonstrate the robustness of our framework in different perturbation settings.
+\paragraph{Does our method work with different numbers of clean and perturbed data?} First, to present the effect of varying numbers of clean demonstrations, a comprehensive evaluation is conducted on the PSM and Bi-PSM tasks.

+As shown in \Cref{Tab:different_num_of_demos}, the performance of the proposed DSP method begins to saturate around 75 to 100 episodes, indicating that 100 episodes are generally sufficient for the diffusion policy to capture the task distribution.
+The stringent success rate requirements of surgical robotics and complexity of real surgical tasks still highlight the necessity fully leveraging limited expert demonstrations.
+Therefore, effectively utilizing all available data, including perturbed trajectories, remains critical.